WANT OF FREEDOM:

 We are curious - if an object is taken for granted, how do we feel when it no longer performs its function?
 How will subjects address limitations that affect their ability to eat and drink?
 If they can experience the frustration, isolation, and limitations that FIP go through as they try to adjust to life after incarceration, would the result be additional empathy?

 included sketching, prototyping, ideation, and then fabrication.
 The challenge was fabricating tableware that counters it’s own function.
 Using a combination of classic and contemporary techniques, we designed the tableware to dysfunction mechanically, disguising swiveling bowls and spoons within the interior of the ceramic piece.

 We lasercut the profiles of our pieces, and designed a hand revolved plaster forming mechanism to create traditional plaster prototypes for moldmaking.
 This technique created incredibly crisp, clean prototypes with which to make our molds from.

 We then made molds for slipcasting, and used them to cast four different sets in porcelain.
 Some pieces required additional material after firing; the cloth set was sewn into the porcelain using hand fabricated holes, and the hinge for the rotating cup was made with a flexible aluminum that was inserted into a cavity molded into the cup during casting.
 The result was an invisible integration of the mechanisms into the porcelain.

-WANT OF FREEDOM investigates the political and social effects of incarceration on the public and the individual, using community based research workshops to facilitate thoughtful and critical discussions about appropriate solutions.
+Difficult Tableware is part 2/2 of WANT OF FREEDOM, which investigates the political and social effects of incarceration on the public and the individual, using community based research workshops to facilitate thoughtful and critical discussions about appropriate solutions.